multani/z3c.testsetup/src/z3c/testsetup/README.txt

       >>> 1+1
       2

 The ``:doctest:`` marker was used here as well, because without it the file would not have been detected as a registerable doctest file (we want developers to be explicit about that).

-The

- `:layer: <DOTTED_NAME_OF_LAYER_DEF>`

-marker then tells, where the testsetup machinery can find the layer definition.
-It is given in dotted name notation.
+The ``:layer: <DOTTED_NAME_OF_LAYER_DEF>`` marker then tells, where the testsetup machinery can find the layer definition.
+It is given in dotted name notation and points to a layer you defined yourself.

 How does the layer definition look like?
 It is defined as regualr Python code::